adoptingbitcoin/2022/content/speakers/ObiNwosu.md

 # Obi Nwosu

-Obi is a bitcoin and Fedimint advocate and board member for ₿Trust.
-Previously, he was CEO of Coinfloor, one of the UK's longest running bitcoin only exchanges
+Obi Nwosu is the CEO of Fedi and an advocate for the mass adoption of Bitcoin in the “Global South”.
+A Bitcoin industry veteran, he founded Coinfloor Bitcoin exchange, and holds board positions at ₿trust and Gridless Compute
 <br><br>

 ## Dive deeper